Cismoski/spintec-test/README.md

 - docker-compose up api database (at the project root folder)

-After these steps, the api will be available at http://localhost:8000
+After these steps, a swagger will be available at http://localhost:8000